 Question: I have started teaching my gelding to smile, he’s doing pretty well considering neither of us have a clue… well, do I stay with just the one trick until he “gets it” or… will that make him too bored and should I introduce another trick and alternate during the training time? …OR would that confuse him?
 Heck, I’M confused just from my question :O)

 Answer: it depends on the horse…

-I find it’s best if I teach him one trick at a time and then when he is very good at it I might ask him to do it once or twice a week, just as a refresher.
+I find it’s best if I teach him one trick, and then when he is very good at it, I might ask him to do it once or twice a week, just as a refresher.

-Just watch your horse and see how he goes with one trick and then try adding another.
+The best thing to do is watch your horse and see how he goes with one trick and then try adding another.
 Just make sure that the tricks use very different cues.

 If he seems to be getting confused or frustrated, teach him one trick until he is good at it before trying another.

 Your horse will tell you, by their behavior, if they are happy to learn more than one trick at a time 🙂

 Do you want to have fun and create a very special bond with your horse?